Kyoto State Guest House

 Kyoto State Guest House (京都迎賓館, Kyōto geihinkan) is one of the two state guest houses of the Government of Japan.
-The other state guesthouse is the Akasaka Palace.
+The other state guesthouse of the government is the Akasaka Palace.

 History

-During the Edo period (1603 – 1868) a Garden House and multiple mansions of aristocrats stood in the northeastern part such as of the Yanagihara family and Kushige family.
+During the Edo period (1603–1868) a Garden House and multiple mansions of aristocrats stood in the northeastern part such as of the Yanagihara family and Kushige family.
 The Kyoto Imperial Palace is in the northern part of Kyōto-Gyoen National Garden (京都御苑).
 It was constructed in 1331 and the Emperors lived there until 1869.
 There are also Sentō Imperial Palace gardens.